gregwhitaker/httpgateway-demo/inventory-service/README.md

     curl http://localhost:8080/inventory/product/001

-You should receive a response similar to the following:
+If successful, you will receive a response similar to the following:

     {
       "productId": "001",